You must meet all the eligibility criteria to be considered.

 - Level 10 – Doctoral Degree (PhD).

-Scholarships in Round Four are available to students who commence/d their study at any time during 2020.
+Scholarships in Round Four are available to students who commence/d the first year of their study at any time during 2020.

 Scholarships cannot be deferred.